To Request a Military Family Life Counselors for your unit event, call Army Community Service at (910) 432-3742.

 - Unit’s/Soldiers’ experiences during combat

-ACS will provide a Military Family Life Consultant Request Form and guidance for Commanders or Rear Detachment to contact Army Community Service (910) 432-3742.
+ACS will provide a Military Family Life Counselor Request Form and guidance for Commanders or Rear Detachment to contact Army Community Service (910) 432-3742.
 The following information will need to be provided: redeployment date and time and number of service members returning.
 Space will need to be provided for life consultant, such as:

 - Day Room